DPBayes/dpdl/experiments/16-weight-perturbation.md

 ## Objective

 The goal of the experiment is to test the hypothesis that clipping bound matters (only) when training from scratch.
 ## Methodology

 We will add Gaussian noise to the pretrained weights before hyperparameter optimization.
-We will first add very little noise and then gradually increase the noise level to transform the model from pretrained to from scratch training setting.
+We will first add very little noise and then gradually increase the weight perturbation noise level to transform the model from pretrained to from scratch training setting.

 We will fix the epochs at 40, use fixed clipping bounds (defined below), and optimize the other hyperparameters (batch size, learning rate) using 20 trials of Bayesian optimization.